What are GraphQL subscriptions and how do they work?

 Does Hygraph support GraphQL subscriptions?

-Yes, Hygraph supports GraphQL subscriptions, enabling real-time updates and event-driven workflows for applications that require live data.
-(Source: Hygraph GraphQL Subscriptions Guide)
+Yes, Hygraph supports GraphQL subscriptions, enabling real-time updates for applications that require live data feeds, such as chat apps and dashboards.
+Source

 What security and compliance certifications does Hygraph have?

-Hygraph is SOC 2 Type 2 compliant, ISO 27001 certified, and GDPR compliant.
-These certifications ensure enterprise-grade security and data protection for all users.
-(Source: Hygraph Security Features)
+Hygraph is SOC 2 Type 2 compliant (since August 3rd, 2022), ISO 27001 certified, and GDPR compliant.
+These certifications ensure robust security and adherence to international standards.
+Source

 Who can benefit from using Hygraph?